Corporate Bonds

 • Modifiers: S&P and Fitch use +/-; Moody's uses 1/2/3.

-• Higher rating = lower yield.
-A downgrade drops price and lifts yield; an upgrade does the reverse.
+• Higher rating = lower yield; a downgrade drops price and lifts yield, an upgrade the reverse.

-• Fallen angel: an investment-grade bond downgraded to junk; institutions restricted to investment grade are forced to sell, deepening the price drop.
+• Fallen angel: an investment-grade bond downgraded to junk; investment-grade-only institutions must sell, deepening the price drop.

-• Coupon interest is taxed as ordinary income at the federal, state, and local level.
+• Coupon interest is ordinary income at the federal, state, and local level.

-• OID = Par Value - Original Issue Price, accreted annually and taxed as ordinary income (phantom income); basis rises to par, so no gain or loss at maturity.
+• OID = Par Value - Original Issue Price, accreted annually as ordinary income (phantom income); basis rises to par, so no gain or loss at maturity.

-• Premium (bought above par) may be amortized to lower cost basis; amortization is optional on corporate bonds.
+• Premium (bought above par) may be amortized to lower cost basis; optional on corporate bonds.

-• Market discount (bought below par in the secondary market) is taxed as ordinary income at sale or maturity, not capital gain.
+• Market discount (bought below par in the secondary market) is ordinary income at sale or maturity, not capital gain.

-• Commercial paper: short-term unsecured note, 1 to 270 days, sold at a discount, exempt from registration at 270 days or less.
+• Commercial paper: short-term unsecured note, sold at a discount, registration-exempt at 270 days or less.

-• Brokered CDs: FDIC insured to $250,000; trade in the secondary market; may be callable; face interest rate risk if sold early.
+• Brokered CDs: FDIC insured; trade in the secondary market; may be callable; face rate risk if sold early.

 • Eurodollar bonds: dollar-denominated, issued outside the U.S., pay interest annually, not registered.

-• Exchange-traded notes (ETNs): unsecured debt of the issuer, no underlying portfolio, zero tracking error, subject to issuer credit risk (unlike ETFs).
+• Exchange-traded notes (ETNs): unsecured issuer debt, no underlying portfolio, zero tracking error.

 • Coupon (nominal) yield = Annual Coupon / Par Value (fixed).